SSWConsulting/SSW.Rules.Content/rules/change-message-size-restrictions-exchange-online/rule.md

 created: 2022-02-09T23:16:53.094Z
 guid: 867eba1d-ddf7-452c-bf13-1735a5a3b123
 ---
 The default message size limit in Exchange Online is 25MB.
 Even though email attachments are not the best way to share a large file, sometimes it is the only option - and these days, 25MB is quite small.
-This default limit should be increased; it is easy to do so from the Exchange admin center.
+This default limit should be increased; it is easy to do so from the Exchange admin center or Exchange Management Shell.

 <!--endintro-->